-Use a straight stitch needle plate and a straight stitch presser foot to sew straight stitches – this can eliminate causes of puckering to a degree.
-And a short stitch length with a thin thread
+Use a straight stitch needle plate and a straight stitch presser foot to sew straight stitches – this can eliminate the causes of puckering to a degree.
+And a short stitch length with a thin thread.

-Use the right interfacing for the fabric where it is needed, like the neckline facing, pant hems etc. You can also use a stay tape under the seam to ensure that there is stability if there is no interlining.
+Use the right interfacing for the fabric where it is needed, like the neckline facing, pant hems etc. Self fabric can be used as interfacing.

 If possible start a new project with a new needle – a blunt or ragged needle can cause puckers.
 Especially if you are sewing with expensive fabrics